 The purpose of the GUAMI information element is to provide the globally unique AMF ID.

-The GUAMI information element is coded as shown in figures 9.2.1.1 and table 9.2.1.1.
+The GUAMI information element is coded as shown in figures 9.2.1-1 and table 9.2.1-1.

 The GUAMI is a type 3 information element with a length of 7 octets.